A lesson in public relations coverup of disease outbreaks from the sewage industry and federal agencies.

 Now, with 76 million foodborne annually and after the spinach, lettuce, and onion outbreaks being blamed on manure,

-the American Water and WateReuse Foundation is doing a study which, hopefully,
+the American Water and WateReuse Foundation is doing a study which, hopefully, "will provide practical data for

 understanding how microbial regrowth in reclaimed distribution systems alters effluent microbial water